umutcnkus/game-of-third/README.md

 `node ./index.js`

-This demo projects is configured to play together.
+This demo projects are configured to play together.

 # Demo
 Have fun!